 Administered by the Research Foundation

 The Cultivating New Voices program is designed to provide support, mentoring, and networking opportunities for early career scholars of color.
 The program aims to work with graduate students of color as they conceptualize, plan, conduct, and write their research.
-Deadline March 15, 2016
+Deadline to apply is March 15, 2016

 NCTE Advancement of People of Color Leadership Award

 This award is given to an NCTE member of color who has made a significant contribution to NCTE and the development of our professional community.
-Deadline April 30 (annually)
+Deadline June 1, 2016

 NCTE Early Career Educator of Color Leadership Awards